ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 without waiting for the import result, use the ``--no-wait`` argument and manually look at the import progress in your `My Imports <https://galaxy.ansible.com/my-imports/>`_ page.

-The API key is a secret token used by Ansible Galaxy to protect your content.
+The API key is a secret token used by the Galaxy server to protect your content.
 See :ref:`galaxy_get_token` for details.

 .. _upload_collection_galaxy: